cornell-zhang/catalyst2018/lab3/README.md

 Before getting started, you should read this section carefully to learn basic knowledge about Python and KNN.
 In this section, the motivation for machine learning applications and the methodology of machine learning algorithms will be covered in Part 1.
 Part 2 is then a brief tutorial for programming in Python.

 ### Part 1.
 K-nearest neighbors
 Handwriting recognition refers to a computer’s ability to intelligently interpret handwritten inputs and is broadly applied in document processing, signature verification, and bank check clearing[3].
-An important step in handwriting recognition is classification, which classifies data into one of a fixed number of classes according to learning models and training sets.
-The typical and most popular type of classification is called supervised learning.
-Specificly, we produce a set of already-classified data as input to a training model[4], which is a hypothesis function to approximate the corresponding problem.
+An important step in handwriting recognition is classification, which classifies data into one of a fixed number of classes according to learning models and training sets (already classified handwritten digits).
+The typical and most popular type of classification is called supervised learning, that it learn to make prediction from data.
+Specificly, we produce a set of already classified data as input to a training model[4], which is a hypothesis function to approximate the corresponding problem.
 During the training process, the model will update the parameters, allowing it to make a reasonable prediction based on the pre-trained hypothesis function.

 With the name “machine learning” coined in 1969 by Arthur Samuel[5], researchers have designed various machine learning algorithms suitable for different type of problems.
 As one of the earliest machine learning algorithms, KNN has a straightforward and intuitive method to classify data: “similar inputs have similar outputs[6]”.